 Returns and tactical asset allocation

-You can then tilt your portfolio to try to capture a reversion to the mean – that is, towards the average historical returns we saw above.
+You then tilt your portfolio to try to capture a reversion to the mean.
+That is, you invest presuming that asset classes will tend towards the average historical returns we saw above.

-I do this to some extent (I don’t currently hold any gilts, for instance) but I wouldn’t recommend it unless you’re sure you can avoid following the crowd, and you understand that poor calls could cost you money.
+I do this to some extent.
+But I wouldn’t recommend it unless you’re sure you can avoid following the crowd – and you understand your poor calls could cost you by actually reducing your returns.

 Wealth warning: There’s no proven method for forecasting long-term stock market returns.
-Studies [19] have shown even the best predictive metric (the longer-term PE ratio) can only explain about 40% of future returns.
+Studies [30] show even the best predictive metric (the longer-term CAPE ratio [31]) only explains about 40% of future returns.

 But timing when reversion to the mean will happen is very different from just predicting it will happen someday.